lagoproject/easy/README.md

 ### Additional package

-An additional tool, <kbd>Trace</kbd> is included.
-It can be used to calculate the trace lenght distribution of muons going thought the detector.
+Two additional tools, <kbd>Trace</kbd> and <kbd>TraceCubic</kbd> are included.
+It can be used to calculate the trace lenght distribution of muons going thought a cylindrical or rectangular (even cubic) detector.
 To configure it, two blocks inside the main code should be modified.
 So:
 ```bash
 vim src/trace.cc
 ```